Mamiglia/notes/content/ARENA/Draft.md

 Interestingly, ablating the positional embeddings ($W_{pos}$​) and the previous attention layer ($\texttt{Attn}_0$) had almost no effect.
 This is a crucial clue: **L1H5 isn't using positional or sequential information to avoid attending to itself**.
 The self-suppression mechanism must be inherent to the token representations themselves, which in turn depend only on the embedding matrix ($W_E$) and the MLP.
 ![[component_ablation 1.png]]

-From this, I concluded that the essential input to L1H5 can be represented simply as:
+From this, we conclude that the essential input to L1H5 can be represented simply as:
 $$
 E = \texttt{MLP}_0(W_E) + W_E \quad \in \mathbb{R}^{|V|\times d}
 $$